 In addition, the proposed basement levels are built to the boundary along Mitchell Plaza without a 5m setback.
-This arrangement will limit the opportunities for street trees in the setback zone. biophilia in the Mitchell Street Plaza, in particular on the western side of the subject site (601 Pacific Highway) frontage through the introduction of deep soil planting in the 5m setback zone.
+This arrangement will limit the opportunities for street trees in the setback zone.

 The indicative concept proposal retains the existing car park structure.
 The Pre-Lodgement Meeting Response Report includes a diagram to illustrate the extent of the existing car park compared with the site area.
 This area does not allow sufficient area for deep soil planting therefore alternative landscape solutions are considered.